 The Bachelor of Science is the basis for a career in one of the many fields that involve Psychology.
 You could, for example, work in human resources or organizational development, psychotherapy, or product development, or become an educational psychologist or school counselor.
 Alternatively, you can pursue an academic career.

 Provided that they select the respective relevant subject-specific focus, the bachelor's program offers students the opportunity to pursue a career as a psychotherapist in accordance with the requirements of the German psychotherapist training reform act dated 15 November 2019.

 The module catalog, which is only available in German, gives you an overview of the courses and their content.

-You can integrate a period of study abroad into your degree program by taking part in one of the many exchange programs in place with leading universities in the USA and Europe.
-We recommend studying abroad in the fifth or sixth subject-specific semester.
+You can integrate a period of study abroad into your degree program by taking part in one of the many exchange programs in place with leading universities in the US and Europe.
+We recommend studying abroad in the fifth subject-specific semester.
 The Program Manager for Psychology can help you to prepare for your semester abroad.

 The following degree programs are (mainly) taught in German:

 Starting in the fall semester 2023/

 At the University of Mannheim, a traditional numerus clausus (within the meaning of a minimum grade required for admission) does not exist.
 In our selection process, we take numerous criteria into account.
 For more details, please check the selection statutes (see below).
 Be bold!

 Please do not hesitate to contact us if you need advice.
 We are looking forward to receiving your application!